Skip to main content

 Information and Technology

-Common throughout these four dimensions of service management is the fact the they apply not only to management but also to the services that are being managed.
+Common throughout these four dimensions of service management is the fact that they apply not only to management but also to the services that are being managed.
 The Information and Technology dimension of service management is no exception.
 It includes the required technologies and the knowledge needed to manage services.
-Focus here should ensure the relationships between different components of the service value system, such as the inputs and outputs of activities and practices.
+The focus here should ensure the relationships between different components of the service value system, such as the inputs and outputs of activities and practices.
 Organizations do not want to find themselves slipping behind and must seek out and adopt technologies that have become common practice.
 To ensure the use of emerging technologies, the information architecture of services should be well understood and continually assessed for optimization.
-Information criteria ensures availability, security reliability and compliance.
+Information criteria ensures availability, security reliability, and compliance.
 For most services, information management is the primary means of enabling customer value.

 Partners and Suppliers